Ali-Kazmi/Cellular-Automata-Fire-Models/README.md

 Authors: Ali Kazmi and Kenji Bomar

 Usage: open the ipynb as a Jupyter Notebook.
 I recommend downloading the ipynb, installing anaconda, using JupyterLab, then (after they display files) navigating to the file and opening it.
-This will give you full access to the animations.
+Run the cells in order, as you read through the tutorial.
+This will give you full access to the animations, which you can click the triangle to play after running the cell.

 Outline:
 - 0: Introduction to Cellular Automata